 The "Hidden Perks" Easter Egg Hunt

-Most professionals suffer from "Salary Tunnel Vision."
-They see the big, shiny chocolate egg—the base salary—and ignore the rest of the basket.
-But in 2026, the real "wealth" is often hidden in the fine print.
+This is what I call "Salary Tunnel Vision."
+You see the big, shiny number — the base salary — and you ignore the rest of the basket.
+But in 2026, the real wealth is often hiding in the fine print: equity grants with unusual vesting schedules, professional development budgets nobody uses, flexibility clauses that are negotiable but never advertised.

 1. The Golden Egg: Equity & Stock Options